List of Ultraman Taiga characters: Hiroyuki Kudo

 As a child, Hiroyuki tried to save Chibisuke from the Lecuumm alien but was rescued by Taiga's wandering particles of light to survive his fall.
 During his adulthood and membership in E.G.I.S., Hiroyuki was given the means to become Taiga during combat and eventually two other members of Tri-Squad that made their way to Earth.
 After his attempt in freeing Taiga from Tregear's corruption, he was accepted as the honorary member of the Tri-Squad.
 In the final episodes, Hiroyuki's double life as a Tri-Squad member was revealed to have been known by Kana and Homare, both of them chastise him for his poor attempt in keeping secret.

-In Ultraman Taiga The Movie, Hiroyuki becomes the target of the Villain Guild, which lead to the members of New Generation Heroes appearing one after another to protect him.
+In Ultraman Taiga The Movie, Hiroyuki becomes the target of the Villain Guild, which led to the members of New Generation Heroes appearing one after another to protect him.
 Hiroyuki became reckless in the fight, which resulted in Taiga's concern for the youth.

 Hiroyuki Kudo is portrayed by Yuki Inoue (井上 祐貴, Inoue Yūki).
 As a child, Hiroyuki is portrayed by Kōki Ishige (石毛 宏樹, Ishige Kōki).